-Bassi puts her theories to the test — her and a fellow partner launched an investment firm that buys stocks in companies, such as CDW, that invest heavily in employee training.
+Bassi puts her theories to the test — her and a fellow partner launched an investment firm that buys stocks in companies that invest heavily in employee training.
 It has returned 24 percent a year over the past two years, topping the S&P by four percentage points.

 For more information, see Laurie Bassi.

 In the Human Equation, Jeffery Pfeffer writes that “Virtually all descriptions of high performance management practices emphasize training, and the amount of training provided by commitment as opposed to control-orientated management is substantial” (p85).
 Yet companies seem to be very short-sighted as on the next page he writes that in times of economic stringency, many U.S. organizations reduce training to make profit goals.

 Bassi, et al (1996) reported that 96% of companies surveyed used some form of the Kirkpatrick framework to evaluate training and development programs.

 Twitchell, Holton, and Trott (2000) performed a meta-analysis of studies performed in the last 40 years.
 Their research indicates the following ranges for the use of Kirkpatrick's four levels: